splunk/splunk-connect-for-snmp/docs/microk8s/configuration/sim-configuration.md

     name: signalfx
 ```

+!!! info
-Note: After the initial installation, if you change `sim.signalfxToken` and/or `sim.signalfxRealm` and no `sim.secret.name` is given,
+    After the initial installation, if you change `sim.signalfxToken` and/or `sim.signalfxRealm` and no `sim.secret.name` is given,
     the `sim` pod will sense the update by itself (after `helm3 upgrade` command) and trigger the recreation.
 But, when you edit secret created outside
     of `values.yaml` (given by `sim.secret.name`), you need to roll out the deployment by yourself or delete the pod to update the data.

 ### Define annotations